Software on the D-PHYS Linux Computers

 Data transfer

-Since Docker is a security problem on managed computers, most people use Apptainer or podman instead.
+Since Docker is a security problem on managed computers, we recommend to use podman instead.

 Finding Software Packages